dinvlad/google-yubikey/README.md

     google-yubikey generate-key > yubikey.pem
     ```

-    The output `yubikey.pem` above is public - to be used in the next step.
+    The output `yubikey.pem` key above is public - to be used in the next step.

 3. Install [Google Cloud SDK](https://cloud.google.com/sdk/install) and run: